Damian-MG/TFG/README.md

 Files required in the bucket: file.gz

 Description: For an already preprocessed gzip file, creates the partitions of x 'LINES' of the compressed file, unzips them and stores them in the bucket.

+  5. iter_data_bucket_fasta_fastq(storage, BUCKET_NAME, 'fasta_pattern', 'fastq_pattern')

+Files required locally: none

+Files required in the bucket: fasta and fastq chunks

+Description: Returns a list with all the combinations of fasta chunks with fastq chunks.

+Returns: list of combinations